Los Angeles County Bar Association

 The Los Angeles County Bar Association (LACBA) is a voluntary bar association with more than 16,000 members throughout Los Angeles County, California, and the world.
-Founded in 1878, LACBA has strived to meet the professional needs of lawyers, advance the administration of justice, and provide the public with access to justice.
+Founded in 1878, LACBA strives to meet the professional needs of lawyers and the legal community, advance the administration of justice, and provide the public with access to justice.

-LACBA provides members with a range of benefits, including access to 30+ practice area Sections, in-person and online networking and educational events, continuing legal education credits, legal news, committee service, and pro bono opportunities.
+LACBA provides members with a range of benefits, including access to 25 sections based around practice areas, in-person and online networking and educational events, continuing legal education credits, legal news, committee service, and pro bono opportunities.

 Lawyer Referral Service

 The Los Angeles County Bar Association Lawyer Referral Service (LRS), SmartLaw, was established in 1937, and was the first service of its kind in the United States.
 Members of the public use SmartLaw to find local lawyers by phone or online.
 Referred clients receive a limited, free consultation.
 SmartLaw also provides basic legal information to the public on hundreds of legal issues.
 In 2022, SmartLaw referred over 16,000 clients.

 In 2016, the LRS began a "flat fee" program designed to deliver affordable legal services to members of the public.
 To support access to justice and to better serve the public, all participating attorneys are vetted for experience in respective practice areas, professional liability insurance, good standing, and other professional requirements.
 SmartLaw was originally certified by the State Bar of California to operate in Los Angeles County, Orange County, Riverside County, San Bernardino County, and Ventura County.
 As of May, 2025, SmartLaw is approved to expand services to an additional 47 counties across California.